 But if you’ve been relying on your cable box to access Netflix or using an old-style Chromecast to mirror content from a smartphone or tablet to your ‘dumb’ TV, you’ll want to upgrade.

 There’s no need to drop big bucks on a Smart TV if your current screen works fine and has an open HDMI port.
-Simply connecting a Roku, Amazon Fire TV, Chromecast with Google TV or Apple TV to your television will replace your cable box and include an easy-to-use remote control for as little as $30.
+Simply connecting a Roku, Amazon Fire TV, Chromecast with Google TV or Apple TV to your television will replace your cable box and include an easy-to-use remote control for as little as $30 and save money.

 STEP 2 – Resist the Urge to Add Paid Streaming Subscriptions